datastax/dsbulk/changelog/README.md

 - [new feature] DAT-181: Support temporal-to-timeuuid conversions.
 - [new feature] DAT-184: Support boolean-to-number conversions.
 - [improvement] DAT-183: Add code coverage to DSBulk builds.
+- [bug] DAT-188: JSON connector does not terminate in SINGLE_DOCUMENT mode with an empty file.

 ### 1.0.0-beta2